-GARDEN COMMUNITY STEWARDSHIP STEERING GROUP
+SITE WIDE STEWARDSHIP STEERING GROUP

-A formal governance structure will be established with oversight for the whole Garden Community to ensure appropriate common collaborative arrangements are in place.
-The Chelmsford Garden Community Council will have a key role in the Steering Group.
+Alongside the Garden Community Management Trust, a formal governance structure will be established with oversight for the whole Garden Community to ensure appropriate common collaborative arrangements are in place.

-The Stewardship Steering Group will have key oversight role in steering and advising the Stewardship Body() on strategic decisions and facilitating linkages between the new community and the wider area alongside the existing management arrangements at Beaulieu and Channels.
-The Chelmsford Garden Community Council will form a key role as part of the Steering Group
+The Stewardship Steering Group will have key oversight role in steering and advising the Management Body on strategic decisions and facilitating linkages between the new community and the wider area.

-Such a group could also include members of the local community,, City and County Councils, the developer Consortium, and other local residents, resident groups and stakeholders.
-The requirement, scope and form of the working group will be outlined specified in the Planning Framework Agreement.
+Such a group could include members of the local community, Parish Council, City and County Councils, the developer Consortium, and other local residents, resident groups and stakeholders.

-De l'arres libres Application Submission Secure By
+Delivery Item Application Submission Secure By

-Delivery Item Outline Application Reserved Matters Condition S106
+Outline Application Reserved Matters Condition S106

-Stewardship Statement and Business Plan ✓ ✓
+Stewardship Statement ✓ ✓

 Stewardship Body set up implementation ✓ ✓

 Site Wide Stewardship Steering Group ✓ ✓

-Planning Policy Policy S 10
+Planning Policy Policy S10